ibm-cloud-docs/cephaas/about_object_storage.md

 # About Object Storage
 {: #about-os}

-{{site.data.keyword.cephaass_full}} is a logical progression from block and file storage, and was invented to overcome a number of issues.
+{{site.data.keyword.cephaas_full}} is a logical progression from block and file storage, and was invented to overcome a number of issues.
 {: shortdesc}

 ## What is Object Storage?